JadeAce11/hello-world/README.md

 # hello-world
 My name is Jade, future web developer.
-My outlet is through all creative feilds in all arts.
+My outlet is through all creative fields in all arts.